WorldCereal/worldcereal-documentation/rdm/publish.md

 ## Workflow is Under Development!
-This workflow is under development, In the meantime of you would like to contribute to consortium, please send a mail to ewoc-rdm@iiasa.ac.at
+This workflow is under development, In the meantime if you would like to contribute to consortium, please send a mail to ewoc-rdm@iiasa.ac.at